90-bean/learn_git/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable nidex called stage.
-Git tracks changes.
+Git tracks changes of files.
-I will learn how I can use Git.
+My stupid boss still prefers SVN.